Zhuinden/simple-stack/README.md

 This lets you easily share a class between screens, while still letting you handle Android's lifecycles seamlessly.

+Using the `simple-stack-extensions`, this can be simplified using the `DefaultServiceProvider`.

+It looks like this:

 ``` kotlin
 Navigator.configure()
     .setScopedServices(DefaultServiceProvider())